NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/06_WPILib-Programming-101/README.md

 * `SmartDashboard` - The SmartDashboard class is the bridge between robot programs and the SmartDashboard on the laptop.

-Visit the [WPI Library Reference](https://first.wpi.edu/FRC/roborio/release/docs/java/index.html) to learn see the functionality that comes with each dash board and how to use it.
+Visit the [WPI Library Reference](https://first.wpi.edu/FRC/roborio/release/docs/java/index.html) to see the functionality that comes with each dash board and how to use it.